Ranch and Outdoor Expeditions Your Boy Will Love

 - To improve how he values himself, including protection from assault or exploitation

-Outdoor education at Rocky Mountain Frontier is also complete middle and high school academic goals using the Our Lady of the Rosary homeschool curriculum up through the 12th grade.
+Outdoor education at RMF also includes completion of middle and high school academic goals using the Our Lady of the Rosary homeschool curriculum up through the 12th grade.

-The program at Rocky Mountain Frontier is built to be a unique alternative to traditional methods of behavioral treatment.
+The program at RMF is built to be a unique alternative to traditional methods of behavioral treatment.
 Our outdoor program helps teen boys reconnect with the natural world and establish a personal foundation that is rooted in Christian values and principles.
 Located in the mountains of Wyoming, our beautiful cattle ranch is home to a program that gives them a better way to live life.